CavalloneChen/mpopt/README.md

 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

-''mpopt'' is a flexible framework for complex optimization tasks by managing multiple populations.
+'mpopt' is a flexible framework for complex optimization tasks by managing multiple populations.

-**Note:** We only consider **Continuous**, **Black-Box**, **Minimization** optimization problems.
+> **Note:** We only consider **Continuous**, **Black-Box**, **Minimization** optimization problems.

 The repository contains:

-    - 1. Basic operators used in [EA](#definations)s and [SIOA](#definations)s.
+1. Basic operators used in [EA](#definitions)s and [SIOA](#definitions)s.

-    - 2. Methods and examples for designing populations.
+2. Methods and examples for designing populations.

-    - 3. Methods and examples for designing optimization algorithms with population.
+3. Methods and examples for designing optimization algorithms with population.

-    - 4. A new objective function interface and some pre-compiled benchmarks.
+4. A new objective function interface and some pre-compiled benchmarks.

-    - 5. Analysis tools for optimization results.
+5. Analysis tools for optimization results.

 This repository is inspired from the framework of Fireworks Algorithm ([FWA](https://www.cil.pku.edu.cn/fwa/index.htm)).
 At present, it is mainly used in FWA-related research and applications.